hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_help.md

 ```

 [15:44:55](#1668095095318PxHsE:gitter.im) <hiiamboris (NOT THIS ONE)>:
-in that case sleep on it í ½í¸‰
+in that case sleep on it ğŸ˜‰

 [15:46:55](#1668095215319bjvak:gitter.im) <hiiamboris (NOT THIS ONE)>:
 you are clearly tired today